-Shelley Lawson, Development and Communications Director
+Shelley Lawson, Community Engagement Director

 Shelley, who works to build community awareness and support for SAFe Rescue’s programs, treasures the opportunity to connect with cats and the people who love them: “Even on the hardest, busiest days, I know I have a chance to make a difference for animals, and that makes it all worthwhile.”
 Shelley and her husband share their house with a crew of senior cats (including former SAFe kitty Jacob), a hyperactive dog, and a rotating cast of foster cats… Meanwhile, a flock of chickens and a school of pond fish call their yard home.
 When she’s not busy advocating for the kitties, Shelley’s passion is international volunteering.
 She has helped build homes for families in need on three different continents so far and is hoping to take her work boots to a fourth continent soon.

-Amy Mills, Operations Manager
+Amy Mills, Foster and Intake Manager

 Amy’s SAFe Rescue roots run deep: she originally adopted in 1999, began to foster in 2009, became more involved over the years, then started as a full time in employee in 2015.
 Amy, who manages the rescue’s operations, finds it especially rewarding to help people learn about cats and to help cats find the purrfect home.
 She has a soft spot for big, scruffy, tom cats who blossom into fantastic pets, and her group of kitties at home includes Trinket, a SAFe Rescue foster triumph.